Dennis Washburn, ed. & trans.: The Tale of Genji: Norton Critical Edition (2021)•

 I don't despair of it, though.
 That's my main reason for buying Washburn's Norton Critical Edition of the novel, with its apparatus of notes and other critical materials.
 I mustn't let my sneaking love of Japonaiserie overcome my desire to experience as many approaches to Murasaki's great original as possible (for a non-Japanese speaker, that is).

-There's a poem-sequence based on the Genji by expatriate New Zealand writer Mark Young; there are commentaries, and chapter-by-chapter summaries - not to mention editions of her other great work, the Diary.
+There's a poem-sequence based on the Genji by expatriate New Zealand writer Mark Young; there are many commentaries, and chapter-by-chapter summaries - not to mention editions of her other great work, the Diary.

 As well as that, there's an ever-growing library of translations of other classic works of Heian Japanese literature - whether one approaches them as illustrative of the Genji, or as masterpieces in their own right.